 - Introduce informative self-help materials.

 - Keep yourself updated on the various services the student is receiving and how each is progressing.

 Tips for Parents and Caregivers

-Parents spend a lot of time with their children and many a time they are the first ones to identify the challenges their children are having.
-Once a diagnosis is made, it is important to:
+Parents spend a lot of time with their children, and often they are the first ones to identify their children’s challenges.
+Once a diagnosis is made, it is essential to:

 - Strengthen a positive relationship with your child.
 Take time to participate in their interests.

-- Strive to catch your child doing right and praise then often.
+- Strive to catch your child doing right and praise them often.

-- Take care of yourself (your emotional wellbeing), it is very hard to give what you don’t have.
+- Take care of yourself (your emotional well-being); giving what you don’t have is very hard.

-- It’s important to establish clear rules and follow though constantly and consistently with the positive and negative consequences.
+- Establishing clear rules and following through constantly and consistently with positive and negative consequences is essential.

 Tips for Teachers and School Administrators

-Apart from the parents, the teachers spend a lot of time with the clients and are very key people in guiding the parents and the clinicians on the effectiveness of the intervention plan.
+Apart from the parents, the teachers spend a lot of time with the clients and are crucial in guiding the parents and the clinicians on the effectiveness of the intervention plan.
 But to be able to do this, the teacher needs to:

 - Be knowledgeable about ADHD and the various treatments the student is receiving.

-- Keep in touch with the therapist, learn as much as you can and give feedback about the student.
-As a teacher, you can notice changes in the student e.g. when they start medication; how is their attention and concentration throughout the day?
+- Keep in touch with the therapist, learn as much as possible, and give feedback about the student.

+As a teacher, you can notice changes in the student, e.g., when they start medication; how is their attention and concentration throughout the day?
 Is there a change in the student’s behavior?
 A teacher can keep a detailed behavior chart that can guide any therapist.

 - Build a positive relationship with the student.

-As stated in take home #1, ADHD is on the increase in Kenya.
-To be able to help children, preadolescence, adolescents, and adults with ADHD, it will takes a team effort between parents, teachers and clinicians.
-The big question is how can we achieve this in Kenya?
+As stated in take home #1, ADHD is increasing in Kenya.
+To help children, preadolescence, adolescents, and adults with ADHD, it will take a team effort between parents, teachers, and clinicians.
+The big question is, how can we achieve this in Kenya?
 Can we make it happen?